Tech Savvy? Consider a Career in Informatics Nursing

 Informatics nurse salary

-The combination isn’t considered easy to find, although the average salary was $100,717 in 2014, according to a survey by the Healthcare Information and Management Systems Society (HIMSS), up from $69,500 in 2004.
-According to June 2015 data from Salary.com, the median expected annual salary for clinical informatics coordinators is $78,949.
+The combination isn’t considered easy to find, although 46 percent reported a salary range above $100,000, according to the 2017 nursing informatics workforce survey by the Healthcare Information and Management Systems Society (HIMSS), an increase of 13 percentage points from the 2014 report.
+According to 2017 data from Salary.com, the median expected annual salary for clinical informatics coordinators is $82,156.